skorfmann/skorfmann.github.io/resume.md

 ### Software Engineer at [tmp8](http://tmp8.de) (2010 - 2011)

 As part of this small software consultancy, I was working on projects in various companies.
-We built tools for offline media tracking / tagging (newspapers / magazines), SEO optimization and a sport community platform for the Deutscher Olympischer Sportbund (German Olympic Sports Confederation).
+We built tools for offline media tracking / tagging (newspapers / magazines), SEO optimization and a sport community platform for Deutscher Olympischer Sportbund (German Olympic Sports Confederation).

 ### Software Engineer at [Ubilabs](http://ubilabs.net) (2010 - 2010)

-Besides from from some smaller projects, I was working on two major projects during my time here:
+Besides from some smaller projects, I was working on two major projects during my time here:

 Blitzer.de

 A platform to report stationary and mobile speed traps in Europe.
 The collected data is consumed by mobile clients and GPS navigation systems.
-I was involved in maintaining the website, develop new features and build up the geo database to perform better SEO.
+I was involved in maintaining the website, developing new features and building up the geo database to perform better SEO.

 Guided.by

-Targeted to travellers, to collaboratively create travel guides with their friends for destinations they're planning to visit.
-We've built the project from scratch, including a geo database and connecting to various travel platform APIs.
+Targeted to travellers, this project enabled them to collaboratively create travel guides with their friends for destinations they're planning to visit.
+We built the project from scratch, including a geo database and connecting it to various travel platform APIs.

 <p style="page-break-after: always;"></p>